icebert04/icebert04.github.io/_posts/2020-2-3-don't-let-distractions-drown-you.md

 In fact, I let these disasters define me.
 Made me stronger and wiser to move forward.
 So while all of these tragic events were happening,
 I have to adapt and slow some businesses that are affected by it.
-With that more free time, I devoted my free hours to work on other things that are not affected by these disastrous circumstances.
+With that I have more free time, I devoted my free hours to work on other things that are not affected by these disastrous circumstances.

 I looked for a quiet place.
 Got my cat.
 Pulled out my laptop.
 And started writing.
 I started by writing campaign materials for my existing clients in the United States.
 I continued my Web Development projects.